 On the side of the relying party the signature is algorithmically verified against the signed binary component, together with some additional inspections such as the validity of the certificate of the signer, and the timestamp of the signature.
-Again, the verification is performed only on binary data that may be differently transformed, on the computational level, into the resulting syntactic component which will interact with the relying party.
-In other words, the digital signature only assures the integrity of the binary component (i.e. the two communicating parties share the same binary data) while it does not provide any assurance that the two parties transform identically the binary data on the syntactic and the semantic levels.
-One may now clearly see the cumulatively added distances on both sides of the communication, on the syntactic and the semantic levels.
+Again, the verification is performed only on binary data that may be differently transformed, on the computational level, to the resulting syntactic component which will interact with the relying party.
+In other words, the digital signature only assures the integrity of the binary component (i.e. the two communicating parties share the same binary data) while it does not provide any assurance that the two parties identically transform the binary data on the syntactic and the semantic levels.
+We may now clearly see the cumulatively added distances on both edges of the communication, on both the syntactic and the semantic levels.

-As a result of the long 'distance' between the signed syntactic component, the signer and the relying party, the following twofold problem may be identified:
+As a result of the long 'distance' between the signed syntactic component, the signer and the relying party, we may identify the following twofold problem:

-- 1. A binary component that is signed on low-level (i.e. on bit level) may be differently transformed and thus observed as a different syntactical component, making the signer liable for a resulting meaning, that he was not aware of when creating the signature (false positive). - 2.
-A simple alteration on the signed binary component, although it may not affect the observed syntactic component and does not alter the signer's intentionality, (hence possibly remaining reliable regarding the relevant relying party's understanding) renders the signature invalid (false negative).
+- 1. A binary component that is signed on low-level (i.e. on bit level) may be differently transformed and thus observed as a different syntactical component, making the signer liable for a resulting meaning, for which he was not aware when creating the signature (false positive). - 2.
+A simple alteration on the signed binary component, although it may not affect the observed syntactic component and does not alter the signer's intentionality, hence remaining possibly reliable regarding the relevant relying party's understanding, it renders the signature invalid (false negative).